 - 1. Future development should only be permitted where it can be adequately provisioned with timed and cost effective physical and social infrastructure. - 2.
 Future infrastructure upgrades should target 0.5% to 1% annual population growth. - 3.
-Ensure all new urban developments in the Development Service Plan Area are serviced with appropriate water and wastewater infrastructure. - 4.
-Reduce the LGA's dependence on out of areas water supplies and improve the sustainability of our regional water supply. - 5.
-New infrastructure should be fit for use and reflect the scale of development. - 6.
-Ensure that provision of recreation and open space opportunities reflect current and predicted community needs. - 7.
-Ensure open space facilities are accessible to all users and is equitable across the LGA.
+Ensure all new urban developments in the Development Service Plan Area are serviced with appropriate water and wastewater infrastructure. - Reduce the LGA's dependence on out of areas water supplies and improve the sustainability of our regional water supply. - New infrastructure should be fit for use and reflect the scale of development.

+- Ensure that provision of recreation and open space opportunities reflect current and predicted community needs. - Ensure open space facilities are accessible to all users and is equitable across the LGA. - 8.
+Minimise the impact of new developments on key transport routes through appropriate planning.